billsix/cprogrammingbook/doc/00-Preface.rst

 in the world.
 The success of C is due to a number of factors, none of them key, but all of them important.
-Perhaps the most significant of all is that C was developed by real practioners of programming and was designed for practical day-to-day use, not for show or for demonstration.
+Perhaps the most significant of all is that C was developed by real practitioners of programming and was designed for practical day-to-day use, not for show or for demonstration.
 Like any well-designed tool, it falls easily to the hand and feels good to use.